jagermi3ster/The-Pentagon/_posts/2022-10-23- HTML FRONT END.md

 ## Week 3 Problems

 - Our server went down on Tuesday, we got it fixed Wenesday.
 We also can not figure out how to play an alarm sound with a button using Javascript.
+It seems the audio files on google need the user to allow the sound to play, which means pressing the button.
+But we need our alarm to sound automatically after time has passed.